 In physics, the shortest distance between two points is a straight line.
 In value, it’s more like a zig zag between points as not the shortest, but the most valuable.
 See the difference?

 A relationship is like that.
-Like pricing, it fluctuates.
+Like pricing, relationships fluctuate.
 But unlike pricing, a relationship is based on value, on perceptions.
 And anyone in advertising will tell you, perceptions are about the hardest thing to figure out.
+But they also know, perception is reality.

 What’s the perceived value of that?
 It’s just a tweet.